 Notre Dame teacher says making the ‘little ones’ feel loved and supported a big part of her job.

-Charged with teaching Notre Dame’s youngest students, junior-kindergarten (Jr. Kindergarten – JK4) instructor Kelly Bicknell says she works really hard at making her classroom welcoming and accessible.
+Charged with teaching Notre Dame’s youngest students, pre-kindergarten teacher Kelly Bicknell says she works really hard at making her classroom welcoming and accessible.

 “The most important part of my job is welcoming each student into my classroom with loving arms,” said Bicknell.
 “Plus, allowing each three or four year old to develop in an environment where they truly feel loved and supported is very important to me.